 Partial knee menisectomy is a very common surgery that involves removing the torn part of the meniscus.
 The meniscus is a natural shock absorber for the knee.
 In fact, in America alone, we perform about 700,000 of these surgeries per year, making it one of the most common orthopedic surgeries.
-While most patients think they’re getting a meniscus repair procedure, the truth is, 96% of these surgeries just whack out a piece of the shock absorber, leaving your knee less and not more protected.
+While most patients think they’re getting a meniscus repair procedure, the truth is, 96% of these surgeries just remove a piece of the shock absorber, leaving your knee less protected.

 There have been many high-quality research studies over the past decade or more that were designed to answer the specific question, “Is surgery necessary for a torn meniscus?”
 What did they show?
-No matter what the clinical scenario: meniscus tear with arthritis, meniscus tear without arthritis, or locking of the knee, all three large studies showed that meniscus surgery was not effective or no better than just physical therapy.
+All three large studies showed that meniscus surgery was not effective or no better than just physical therapy.

 Can you ever truly recover from parts of your knee meniscus being removed surgically?
-In the long run, almost all meniscus surgeries also accelerate degeneration that leads to osteoarthritis and exacerbate the biomechanical problems that initially led to the need for the surgery.
-Rather than cutting torn pieces, our physicians use precise injections of the patient’s own stem cells and platelets to help the problem.
+In the long run, almost all meniscus surgeries accelerate degeneration that leads to osteoarthritis and exacerbate the biomechanical problems that initially led to the need for the surgery.

 Recent research shows that some of the most popular orthopedic knee surgeries, including meniscectomies, have no benefit and are not more effective than placebo or sham surgery.
 But can a meniscus tear heal on its own when left untreated?
 Non-surgical treatments for meniscus tears for healing on their own include physical therapy, rest, ice, compression and elevation.
-Interventional orthopedics also provides a non-surgical alternative that uses your own cells to repair the damage.
+Interventional orthopedics also provides a non-surgical injection alternative that may prove beneficial in reducing pain and improving function.